Omaralsaabi/Playing_Cards_Detection/README.md

 - [x] Collecting Data
 - [x] Building Detector Model
 - [x] Test with Sample Images and Webcam
-- [x] Implement Tarneeb into the Detector
+- [x] Write implementation for Tarneeb game using detector inputs
-- [ ] Building Another Model with Tensorflow API
+- [ ] Building Another Model with Tensorflow Object Detection API
 - [ ] Stylizing Webcam Output for Tarneeb

 See the [open issues](https://github.com/MODAJ18/Playing_Cards/issues) for a full list of proposed features (and known issues).